 2. Modular Homes Aren’t Manufactured Homes

 You may sometimes hear modular homes called prefabricated or prefab homes.
-While similar, they’re not exactly the same.
+Modular homes are a type or a subset of a prefabricated home.

 A manufactured home is another term for a mobile home.
 With modular homes, builders permanently install them on their foundations, not unlike a traditional stick-built home.